 Brazil's constitution (see p.
 4 of Political and Social Relations) lists comprehensive medical care as a right for all Brazilians.
 The government established the country's main healthcare provider, the Sistema Único de (Sinale Healthcare Saúde System, or SUS), in 1988 during the country's transition democracy (see p.
 12 of History and Myth).
-Federal, state, and municipal governments pay into the healthcare scheme, which is overseen by local- and national-level health councils that are composed of patient advocates and providers.
-The SUS covers all residents of Brazil, including undocumented migrants, and provides primary care, hospitalization, dental, and mental health services, along with subsidized access to prescription pharmaceuticals.
-While the quality of care in the public system is high, the large number of patients sometimes overburdens it, leading to long wait times.
+Federal, state, and

 Brazil's private healthcare network traditionally caters to wealthy. urban Brazilians.
-Some 25% of Brazilians have private healthcare. which workers in the formal sector. usually receive as a fringe benefit financed by paycheck deductions and emplover contributions.
+Some 26% of Brazilians have private healthcare. which workers in the formal sector. usually receive as a fringe benefit financed by paycheck deductions emplover and contributions.
 Private hospitals and clinics typically offer a higher standard of care with shorter wait times.
-The disparity resultant in accessibility of medical care has led to unequal health outcomes among different segments of the population, with some lower-income and rural residents either unable to access care or postponing needed procedures (see p.
+The resultant disparity in accessibility of medical care has led to unequal health outcomes among different segments of the population, with some lower-income and rural residents either unable to access care or postponing needed procedures (see p.
 16 of Political and Social Relations).

 Brazil has one of the LAC region's most comprehensive public healthcare networks, and budgetary adjustments in 1996 and 2007 expanded access to more residents.
 However, the country's 2014-16 economic downturn (see p.
 4 of Economics and Resources) and subsequent budget cuts under the Temer and Bolsonaro administrations (see p.
 14-15 of History and Myth) negatively impacted efforts to expand access, which the Lula administration has pledged to remedy.
-As of 2020, Brazil spends some 10% of its GDP on health expenditures, above the LAC average (9%) but below the US rate (19%), despite achieving more equitable health outcomes than the latter.
+As of 2021, Brazil spends some 10% of its GDP on health expenditures, above the LAC average (8%) but below the US rate (17%), despite achieving more equitable health outcomes than the latter.